 - Take a walk, exercise, play.
 Get out from behind your computer – experiencing life makes it easier to write about it!

-- Search Amazon (look at not only top books in your niche, but their table of contents as well).
-Research Google and YouTube for articles and video ideas that you can expand on, challenge or take in a whole new direction.
+- Search Amazon (look at not only the top books in your niche but their table of contents as well).
+Research Google and YouTube for articles and video ideas that you can expand on, challenge, or take in a whole new direction.

 - Set up Google Alerts for topics and issues related to your book.
 What can you add to the story?

 - Check to see if the content you’re creating universally resonates with people: Here is a fantastic infographic outlining the 21 types of content we all crave.

 - Creating a content editorial calendar will help you generate post ideas, maintain a consistent publishing schedule and allow you to visualize your content marketing strategy.
 (Remember, the sum of your content should equal readers wanting more from you – more books, courses, speaking, etc.)

 - Expand on content that already resonated with your readers.
 One easy way to find out what’s working is to use your Google Analytics history:

 - Set your time frame: for example, Jan 1, 2021 to Dec 31, 2021.